symfony/symfony-docs/reference/twig_reference.rst

 ``variables``
     **type**: ``array`` **default**: ``[]``

-Renders the label for the given field, mre information in :ref:`the Twig Form reference <reference-forms-twig-label>`.
+Renders the label for the given field, more information in :ref:`the Twig Form reference <reference-forms-twig-label>`.

 form_row